On-Page SEO

 Difference between bounce rate and pogo-sticking

-Bounce rate refers to the percentage of users who visit a website and leave without clicking on any other pages or performing an action.
+Bounce rate measures the percentage of users who come to a website and leave without performing any action.
+One can calculate it by dividing single-page visits by the total number of visitors.

 In short, bounce rate measures the number of single-page visits, while pogo-sticking measures the frequency with which users quickly leave a page to continue their search.